 Julie provides diverse administrative and project support in the development and execution of all Center programs and activities.
 She interacts with senior executives, management, and operations staff.

 Her background includes over 8 years experience as the Operations & Social Media Coordinator at Long Island Forum for Technology (LIFT).
 Julie serves as the Co-President of the Social Media Association.
 This organization fosters collaborations with industry professionals both online and offline.
 SMA provides a non-competitive environment where we can learn and share by empowering business through social, digital, and future media.

 Julie holds a BS in Security Systems, AS in Criminal Justice, and AS in Liberal Arts and Sciences from Farmingdale State College.
 She was a founding member and treasurer of the National Criminal Justice Honor Society.
-She was named in the 2015 Huntington Township Chamber of Commerce “Celebrate Long Island’s Young Professionals” 30 Under 30 Award for making a notable impact on local businesses, industry and community.
+She was named in the 2015 Huntington Township Chamber of Commerce “Celebrate Long Island’s Young Professionals” 30 Under 30 Award for making a notable impact on local businesses, industry, and community.
 In 2016, she was awarded the honor of Excellence in Communication in the area of In-House Marketing Professional and awarded with the Millennial Award, both from the Long Island Business News.
 In November of 2016, she became a member of the Suffolk County Legislature Next Generation Advisory Council.
 In January of 2017, she joined the Farmingdale State College Alumni Board.
 She also volunteers her time to the Nassau County Camera Club as their Webmaster.